dgaydukov/cert-aws/sa/files/sa.md

     * vpn - IPSec connection over the Internet between on-premise and vpc.
 It's slower than dx since it use public internet.
 But secure/cheaper & can be setup very quickly.
 You can use vpn above dx, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
 LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
 LAG connections operate in Active/Active mode.
+DXG (Direct Connect Gateway):
+* by default you can connect 1 vpc to your on-premise using DX + VIF to aws service like s3 or vpc If you use private VIF you have to choose either VPG or DXG.
+So without DXG you can connect only 1 vpc to your DX.
+But if you use DXG you can connect multiple vpc.
+* so you can create DXG and associate it with multiple VPG (vpg itself should be associated with vpc first) - by doing this you basically associate single DXG with multiple vpc (can be different region/account)
+Then you create private VIF and associate it not with single VPG but with DXG - so you have single DX that can be connected to multiple vpc cross-region & cross-account
-DXG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
-Multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
+* multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
-Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).
+Direct Connect and DXG support both 1500 and 9001 MTU (you can also modify it if you need).
 DX VIF - you have to create one of the following VIF to start using dx:
-* private - access private instances inside vpc using their private IP
+* private - access private instances inside vpc using their private IP (here you connect your DX to either DXG or VPG)
 * public - access public aws services (like s3) using their public IP
 * transit - access vpc Transit Gateway associated with dx Each DX by default create 2 virtual interfaces public & private.